robin-schneider/cicy-fourfolds/README.md

 # cicy-fourfolds

-Learning CICY hodge numbers.
 This repository contains code to learn the Hodge number of Complete Intersection Calabi-Yau manifolds.
 The scripts work for three- and four-folds.
+The accompanying paper can be found [here (2108.02221)](https://arxiv.org/abs/2108.02221).

 ## Set-up